Hooke012/OmniGuides/OS/Android/crDroid.mido.md

 # Settings

+- ## Devleoper Mode

+About Phone --> Build Number

-## Navigation
+- ## Navigation

 Display Navigation bar at the bottom of screen

-## Devleoper Mode

-About Phone --> Build Number
+- ## Default Apps

+Default Links??